Raúl G. Villaronga: Later years

 Among the civic organizations which Villaronga was involved with were the Disabled American Veterans, Veterans of Foreign Wars, and the American Legion.
 He was also a member of the League of United Latin American Citizens (LULAC) and the National Association for the Advancement of Colored People (NAACP).
 Villaronga and his wife were on the board of directors of Killeen Crime Stoppers, Inc., and they were both members of the Greater Killeen Chamber of Commerce.
 They both served as Chamber Ambassadors, who are the "visible" face of the chamber in promoting business and growth.
 Villaronga won the 2003 Exchange Club of Killeen Golden Deeds Award.
 On December 3, 2007, Villaronga, chairman of LULAC's Killeen Foundation, helped organize an event that honored both the "Borinqueneers" (the 65th Infantry Regiment of the United States Army, composed almost entirely of Puerto Ricans who fought in the Korean War) and Puerto Rico Senate President Kenneth McClintock.

 Villaronga and his wife were retired and resided in Killeen.
 They had three grown sons.
 Villaronga died March 20, 2021, in Killeen.
-He was buried with full Military Honors at the Central Texas State Veterans Cemetery.
+He was buried with full Military Honors at the Central Texas State Veterans Cemetery in Killeen, Texas.